cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/removing-palera1n-tvos.md

 ::: tip

-If you no longer have your palen1x USB drive, you can prepare another one by following the steps on <router-link to="/using-palen1x-tvos">Using palen1x (tvOS)</router-link> up to, but not including, the "Running palera1n" section.
+If you no longer have your palen1x USB drive, you can prepare another one by following the steps on <router-link :to="{ path: '/installing-palera1n-tvos-18.2', query: { tab: 'palen1x-(windows)' }, hash: '#tab-palen1x-(windows)' }">Installing palera1n (tvOS, palen1x)</router-link> up to, but not including, the "Running palera1n" section.

 :::

 ::: details Apple TV 4K instructions
 1. Once you have loaded palen1x, select `Shell`.
 1. Plug your GoldenEye/Foxlink cable into the Ethernet port on your Apple TV.
-1. Plug your DCSD cable into the Lightning connector on the GoldenEye/Foxlink cable upside down—the side labeled "this side up" or similar should face down; otherwise, it might not enter DFU mode.
+1. Plug your DCSD cable into the Lightning connector on the GoldenEye/Foxlink cable upside down—the side labeled "this side up" or similar should face down; otherwise, it might not enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.
 1. Finally, plug the USB end of your DCSD cable into your computer or any power source.
 1. Restart your Apple TV with both cables plugged in to put it into DFU mode.
 1. Once in DFU mode, unplug your DCSD cable (**not** your GoldenEye/Foxlink cable, keep that plugged in) and plug in your Lightning cable, with the other end connected to your computer.
 1. Run the correct command depending on your initial jailbreak type:
-   - For a **rootful** jailbreak, run: `palera1n -cf --force-revert`
+   - For a **rootful** jailbreak, run: `palera1n --force-revert -f`
-   - For a **rootless** jailbreak, run: `palera1n -l --force-revert`
+   - For a **rootless** jailbreak, run: `palera1n --force-revert -l` (This is an L, __not__ a 1)

 Your device should now be unjailbroken and boot into a stock environment.
 :::